WMXPY/blog.mengw.io/Articles/Java/basic.md

         -   Have mutiple function of same name in one class, with different constructor
     -   Can constructor can be override?
         -   It can be Overload but not Override
+-   different in final, finally and finalize
+    -   Final -> type a visit of function, variable or class
+    -   Finally -> method run at last in a try catch function
+    -   Finalize -> A way to collect garbage in GC
 -   **Interview question** Interface and Abstract
     -   Abstract class have constructor, but interface can't
     -   Abstract class have common variable, but interface can't